aracreate-com/aracreate-interview-template/README.md

 # Full Stack Software Engineer
 ## Objective | Evaluation:
-As a Full Stack Software Engineer, you'll put your skills to demonstrate your ability to develop robust, scalable, and user-friendly applications from proof of concept to production.
+As a Full-Stack Software Engineer, you'll use your skills to demonstrate your ability to develop robust, scalable, and user-friendly applications from proof of concept to production.

 First of all, we expect a team member — who aspires to be a part of creating disruptive innovations in Germany — to be agile, technology-agnostic, flexible, and comply with best practices, guidelines and quality standards.
 We are not interested in someone who works in a silo and develops only a black box of working code.

 Therefore, the first milestone of this challenge assesses your current skills as a full-stack software engineer based on your experience.
-Feel free to showcase your creativity and innovative thinking when developing the solution.
+When developing the solution, feel free to showcase your creativity and innovative thinking.

 After the evaluation, if you still need to include something from our expectations, we will mentor you with our standards and provide you with the second milestone to assess your ability to unlearn and relearn to fulfil the requirements.